ladybug-tools/ladybug-primer/text/components/Color_Range.md

 Use this component to access a library of typical gradients useful throughout Ladybug.
 The output from this component should be plugged into the colors_ input of the "Legend Parameters" component.

+Note that the colorblind friendly schemes have prioritized readability for red-green colorblindness (deuteranomaly, protanomaly, protanopia, and deuteranopia), which is by far more common than blue-yellow colorblindness.
+However, they are not necessarily ideal for all types of color blindness, though they are monotonic and perceptually uniform to all forms of color vision.
+This means that they should be readable as a dark-to-light scale by anyone.

 For an image of each of the gardients in the library, check here: https://github.com/ladybug-tools/lbt-grasshopper/blob/master/gradients.png

 #### Inputs
 * ##### index
-An index refering to one of the following possible gradients: 0 - Original Ladybug 1 - Nuanced Ladybug 2 - Multi-colored Ladybug 3 - Ecotect 4 - View Study 5 - Shadow Study 6 - Glare Study 7 - Annual Comfort 8 - Thermal Comfort 9 - Peak Load Balance 10 - Heat Sensation 11 - Cold Sensation 12 - Benefit/Harm 13 - Harm 14 - Benefit 15 - Shade Benefit/Harm 16 - Shade Harm 17 - Shade Benefit 18 - Energy Balance 19 - Energy Balance w/ Storage 20 - THERM 21 - Cloud Cover 22 - Black to White 23 - Blue, Green, Red 24 - Multicolored 2 25 - Multicolored 3 26 - OpenStudio Palette
+An index refering to one of the following possible gradients: 0 - Original Ladybug 1 - Nuanced Ladybug 2 - Multi-colored Ladybug 3 - Ecotect 4 - View Study 5 - Shadow Study 6 - Glare Study 7 - Annual Comfort 8 - Thermal Comfort 9 - Peak Load Balance 10 - Heat Sensation 11 - Cold Sensation 12 - Benefit/Harm 13 - Harm 14 - Benefit 15 - Shade Benefit/Harm 16 - Shade Harm 17 - Shade Benefit 18 - Energy Balance 19 - Energy Balance w/ Storage 20 - THERM 21 - Cloud Cover 22 - Black to White 23 - Blue, Green, Red 24 - Multicolored 2 25 - Multicolored 3 26 - OpenStudio Palette 27 - Cividis (colorblind friendly) 28 - Viridis (colorblind friendly) 29 - Parula (colorblind friendly)

 #### Outputs
 * ##### colors